taming-the-state-in-react/taming-the-state-in-react/manuscript/00-foreword/02-requirements.md

 ### Editor and Terminal

 What about the development environment?
 You will need a running editor or IDE and terminal (command line tool).
 You can [follow my setup guide](https://www.robinwieruch.de/developer-setup/).
-It is adjusted for Mac users, but you can substitute most of the tools for other operating system.
-There is a ton of articles out there that will show you how to setup a web development environment in a more elaborated way for your OS.
+It is adjusted for MacOS users, but you can find a Windows setup guide for React too.
+In general, there is a ton of articles out there that will show you how to setup a web development environment in a more elaborated way for your OS.

 Optionally, you can use git and GitHub on your own, while conducting the exercises in the book, to keep your projects and the progress in repositories on GitHub.
 There exists a [little guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
 But once again, it is not mandatory for the book and can be overwhelming when learning everything from scratch.
 So you can skip it if you are a newcomer in web development to focus on the essential parts taught in this book.